Revealing the diversity of Type IIn supernova progenitors through their environments: Relation with the SN peak magnitudes

 An alternative model for such luminous event invokes thermonuclear explosions of white dwarfs in binary systems following a common-envelope phase shortly before the Type~Ia~SNe \citep{2021Ablimit}, normally named as Type~Ia-CSM \citep{2003Hamuy,2013Silverman}. \citet{2015Leloudas} demonstrated that strong CSM interaction can mask an underlying SN~Ia spectrum, and such Ia-CSM events typically exhibit a bright absolute magnitude range $-19.5>M>-21.6$, overlapping the luminosities of our `Bright'' SNe~IIn.
 In this scenario, the progenitor is a low-mass star.
 The well-studied ``Bright'' Type~IIn SN~2006gy exemplifies the ongoing debate over the progenitor identity \citep{2020Jerkstrand}.

 Insights of progenitor masses could be inferred from environmental analysis.
-We find that four of the five ``Bright'' SNe~IIn in our sample located in the Class~1 environment, which are likely associated with very massive progenitors.
+Four of the five ``Bright'' SNe~IIn in our sample are located in the Class~1 environment.
+This finding supports their association with very massive progenitors, although alternative channels cannot be completely excluded.
 In previous works, we have performed detailed modelling of stellar populations in vicinity of SN~2010jl and found that it likely originated from a very young environment with very recent star formation \citep{2024Niu}.
 Similarly, \citet{2007Ofek} and \citet{2024Brennan} also report star-forming environments for the ``Bright'' Type~IIn~SNe~2006gy and 2021adxl, respectively.
 While there are no obvious resolved stellar populations near the SN~2017hcc, its environment classification might be affected by the bright SN itself and the shallow detection limit in the UV band, and we can not rule out an underlying star-forming region at the SN position.
 Therefore, the ``Bright'' SNe~IIn are most likely to originate from very massive progenitors.